Parc and Dare Hall: Architecture and design

 The former Parc and Dare Institute is now connected at various levels to the Hall and provides the rehearsal rooms, offices and public areas.
-The façade conceals an unexpectedly ambitious auditorium that, as with most of its kind in Wales, is at first floor level.
-It is a fine hall with two curved galleries, the slips of each extending to and meeting the proscenium wall.
+The façade conceals an auditorium that, as with most of its kind in Wales, is at first floor level.
+It is a hall with two curved galleries, the slips of each extending to and meeting the proscenium wall.
 Each gallery front retains its original decorative plasterwork.
-The proscenium arch is attractively decorated over its entire length with plasterwork representing fruit and flowers.
+The proscenium arch is decorated over its entire length with plasterwork representing fruit and flowers.
 The Parc and Dare is still an Edwardian proscenium-arched theatre that acts as a venue for live performance, cinema and community events.
 The Parc and Dare is a Grade II* listed building and stands as the tallest building in Treorchy.

 The Parc and Dare Workingmen's Hall once had a clock above its entrance.
 The clock, on Station Road, was added around the same time as the theatre hall, but was removed in the 1970s during renovations and was never replaced.